 If a family member, close friend or partner is caught up in the self-destructive cycle of substance abuse and in denial of the situation, the criminal justice system might require court-ordered rehab as part of the sentence.
 Substance abuse treatment causes a decline in physical and mental health, so it’s better to get them professional help than leave it to chance.

 Substance use disorders are chronic, progressive diseases.
 If left untreated, they tend to get worse.
 Your loved one could decline further and end up in a far worse situation than they would under the supervision of the United States criminal court system.
-While the idea of jail time might be daunting, it’s unlikely in many instances.
+While the idea of a jail sentence might be daunting, it’s unlikely in many instances.
 Judges are encouraged to help first-time offenders get access to rehabilitation.

 If you or a loved one need help now please call 844-254-9664 or visit our admissions page to learn more about getting started with our court-ordered rehab program in Fort Myers, Florida.

-What Is a Court-Ordered Drug Rehab Program?
+What Is Court-Ordered Drug Rehab?

 The prison system is in crisis, with millions of people in jail for drug-related crimes.
 In fact, a disproportionately high number of inmates have substance abuse problems, and sending more people there for crimes solely related to drugs is no longer viable.
 Judges are highly unlikely to send someone whose only crime relates to obtaining and using drugs to prison to contribute further to this problem.

-Alternative sentencing has become the norm as lawmakers have come to understand addiction as a public health matter as opposed to a criminal matter.
+Alternative sentencing has become the norm as lawmakers have come to understand drug addiction as a public health matter as opposed to a criminal matter.
 As such, someone who goes through the legal system is likely to get a court order to get a detox and attend rehab for therapy and access to support groups and health care professionals.
 Families can request drug court through their legal representative.

 There are certain instances where reporting a loved one for a drug-related offense could lead to harsher sentencing.
-If any of the following are relevant, the judge might not grant an addiction treatment program as a sentence:
+If any of the following are relevant, the judge might not grant an drug addiction treatment program as a sentence:

 - The individual has committed a violent crime